Benefits of Hot Oil Treatment for Dry Hair

 If you are unaware of what it is, the name actually does explain it all.
 A hot oil treatment is an oil treatment, usually store-bought and found in tube form.
-It’s typically administered by first heating the tube in some hot water to warm up the oil, then applied onto hair from root to tip.
+It’s typically administered by heating the tube in hot water to warm up the oil, then applying it to hair from root to tip.

 Hot Oil Treatment for Hair

 Essentially this treatment is used to help treat dry and damaged hair from within, but it can be used as a preventative care method too.
-This method works so well because your hair can absorb the nutrients of the oil better when it’s heated.
+This method works so well because your hair can absorb the oil’s nutrients better when heated.
 Read on as we give you some tips on using a hot oil treatment and how you can make one at home: